REGISTRATION OPENING SOON!

 About this event:

-Take the same course that has been used to train NC OSHA compliance officers for the last 20 years!
-This course focuses on OSHA standards and on the safety aspects of excavation and trenching.
 Students are introduced to practical soil mechanics and its relationship to the stability of shored and un-shored slopes and walls of excavations.
 Excavation is the most dangerous of all construction operations.
-More workers are killed or seriously injured in and around excavations than in other phases of construction work, and that’s why the Occupational Safety and Health Administration (OSHA) requires a competent person to oversee all excavation and trenching jobsites.
+More workers are killed or seriously injured in and around excavations than in other phases of construction work, and that's why the Occupational Safety and Health Administration (OSHA) requires a competent person to oversee all excavation and trenching jobsites.
 The competent person must have specific training in, and be knowledgeable about, soil analysis, the use of protective systems, and the requirements of OSHA Subpart P.

 Topics will include: